Shreveport Regional Airport: Cargo

+Although it was not an international airport, the airport only serves international cargo flights to Mexico.

 Statistics

 Annual traffic

-Annual passenger travel (enplanements + deplanements) at SHV, 2009–2022:
+Annual passenger travel (enplanements + deplanements) at SHV, 2009–present:

 Top destinations

 Airport operations and services

 For the 12-month period ending December 31, 2021, the airport had 32,563 aircraft operations, an average of 89 per day: 25% air taxi, 37% general aviation, 30% air carrier and 8% military.
 At that time there were 62 aircraft based at this airport: 22 single-engine, 14 multi-engine, 24 jet and 2 helicopter.

 Ground transportation service

 The Shreveport Regional Airport has many options for transportation to and from the airport.